RivnatZille/RivnatZille/README.md

 ### Hello!
 My name is Lucas, but you can also call me Rivnat!

 A 26 years old Brazilian who's passionate about Technology since my early days. <br>
-Now, a beginner in the Web Design and Programming world, currently studying HTML5, CSS3 and Algorithm. <br>
+A beginner in the Web Design and Programming world. <br>
-Soon I'll start to learn my first Programming Languages.
+Currently in college, studying System's Analysis and Development.

 ### A little bit more about myself: